 Make sure you take full advantage of these great organizational features on Pinterest.
 Be sure to see what I am pinning and follow me on Pinterest!

 Keep up to date with these other Pinterest changes:

-- How to be successful on Pinterest: Updated Pinterest Best Practices for 2018
+- How to be successful on Pinterest: Updated Pinterest Best Practices

 - Do Followers Matter on Pinterest?
 New Pinterest Followers tab explained